ECON 400: From Correlation to Causation: Applied Causal Inference

 Imagination Exercises

 One of the class learning objectives is “Apply different causal inference methods to appropriate research settings.”
 There are many ways to apply these methods.
-One is to imagine how you might apply each method covered in class to a salient case for you.
+One is to imagine how you might apply each method covered in class to a case that is salient to you.
 These exercises focus on that idea.

 The imagination exercises require no data analysis or R coding.
-These exercises get you thinking about research design, the methods covered in the course, and why they apply to specific situations, using an example that has meaning to you personally.
-Examples include papers read in other classes that did not use causal inference methods, economic news items of personal interest, questions related to your work, or economic policy issues you find interesting.
-You must complete the imagination exercises using Quarto in RStudio and submit a rendered .html
+These exercises will get you thinking about research design, the methods covered in the course, and why they apply to specific situations, using an example that has meaning to you personally.
+Examples include papers read in other classes that did not use causal inference methods, economic news items of personal interest, questions related to your work or hobbies, or economic policy issues you find interesting.
+You must complete the imagination exercises using Quarto in RStudio and submit a rendered html document.

 Final Project